FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 </html>
 ```

-In this template, if `user` is passed to it, it displays the user's email address.
+In this template, if `user` exists, user's email address is shown.
 Otherwise it displays login or registration links.

-Finally, let's update `oauth.py` to provide these routes.
-This is a lot of code, but we'll examine each method one at a time below.
+Finally, update `oauth.py` to provide the routes you added to the template.
+Below is the entire updated file, but we'll examine each method one at a time after the code block:

 ```
 from requests_oauthlib import OAuth2Session